anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 ## First run - not enough balance.

-Lets start by running the echoRecipe.
-The user account dont currently have any balance with any.sender, so we expect this to fail.
+Let's start by running the echoRecipe.
+The user account doesn't currently have any balance with any.sender, so we expect this to fail.
 You'll need your private key (without a 0x prefix) and the json rpc url, and to choose a message.

 Export your private details from the wallet created in prerequisite step 6.
 If you exported a private key, insert values into the command below.
 ```